forestgrape/coronavirus/index.md

 ACE2 is apically expressed on lower respiratory tract epithelial cells, Especially well-differentiated and ciliated airway epithelia [[mcray05](#mccray05)] and in alveolar epithelial type 2 cells [to check/find citation].
 In the upper respiratory tract, only the basal layer of the non-keratinised squamous epithelium of the nasal and oral mucosa and the nasopharynx expresses ACE2 [Timens](#timens), [Lau](#lau).

 ### empirical reasoning
-Viral load in combination with the [movements of virions](#movement-of-virions) inside the body give indications for tissue preferences of Sars-CoV-2.
+Viral load in combination with the [movements of virions](#movement-of-virions) inside the body can be used to track tissue preferences of Sars-CoV-2.

 #### sars-cov-2 viral load
 The viral load observed in different parts of the body are consistent with airborne infection and the tissue distribution of ACE2:
 * The only location where _all_ patients had viral Sars-CoV-1 load are the lungs [Farcas et al](#farcas).